keiran-rowell/keiran-rowell.github.io/_posts/2023-04-15-photobiology.md

 Below is a rough chemical overview of where the magic 'glow' comes from: ultimately it is the energy released upon breaking a strained O-O bond and forming two C=O bonds that affords the generation of an electronically excited molecule, which proceeds to emit light when the electrons relax to the ground state.
 There is some [full-on physical chemistry behind this process](https://doi.org/10.1021/acs.chemrev.7b00649).

 In glowsticks a simple [dioxetane](https://en.wikipedia.org/wiki/1,2-Dioxetane) is used, energy is released when the glowstick is cracked, and a dye is electronically excited and begins glowing.
-If the dioextane is used by itself, an electronically excited carbonyl is created, but triplet carbonyls are [poor photon emitters](https://doi.org/10.1016/0009-2614(85)85149-6) -- so instead nature devises a concurrent charge transfer process, creating a singlet excited state and ensuring a photon is emitted from the O-O bond breakage.
+If the dioxetane is used by itself, an electronically excited carbonyl is created, but triplet carbonyls are [poor photon emitters](https://doi.org/10.1016/0009-2614(85)85149-6) -- so instead nature devises a concurrent charge transfer process, creating a singlet excited state and ensuring a photon is emitted from the O-O bond breakage.
 A chemical schematic of the process looks like [this](/images/cyclic_peroxide_to_light.png).

 ---